suit-wg/architecture/draft-ietf-suit-architecture.md

-In addition to the definition of terminology and an architecture this document motivates the standardization of a manifest format as transport-agnostic means for describing and protecting firmware updates.
+In addition to the definition of terminology and an architecture this document motivates the standardization of a manifest format as a transport-agnostic means for describing and protecting firmware updates.

 --- middle

 #  Introduction

 Firmware updates can help to fix security vulnerabilities and are considered to be an important building block in securing IoT devices.
-Due to rising concerns about insecurre IoT devices the Internet Architecture Board (IAB) organized a 'Workshop on Internet of Things (IoT) Software Update (IOTSU)', which took place at Trinity College Dublin, Ireland on the 13th and 14th of June, 2016 to take a look at
+Due to rising concerns about insecure IoT devices the Internet Architecture Board (IAB) organized a 'Workshop on Internet of Things (IoT) Software Update (IOTSU)', which took place at Trinity College Dublin, Ireland on the 13th and 14th of June, 2016 to take a look at